smathot/pythontutorials/content/pages/numerical/time-series.md

 ## Libraries for working with time series

 In this chapter, we will use the datamatrix `SeriesColumn`, which is a type of column in which each cell is itself a series of values.
 This chapter assumes that you've already followed the basic [DataMatrix](%url:datamatrix) chapter earlier in this series on data science.
-This chapter requires datamatrix 0.15 or later.

 For a list of functions for working with series columns, see the datamatrix documentation: